Skip to Content

 Thermals

 While early October in Iceland isn’t too cold, if you go later in October then the weather will be getting colder especially if you are going to look for the Aurora Borealis.
+There tends to be too much light pollution early in the month to see them, however later in the month you may stand a chance.
+In which case you need to pack for cold winter weather.

 If you are going to Iceland in late October and plan to go out to see the Northern Lights I would pack some thermals with you just in case you get a very chilly evening.
 For more information check out our guide on what to wear to see the Northern Lights in Iceland.